douranos/ALLinTravel/README.md

 #  AllinTravel Web App

 Welcome to the AllinTravel Web App project!
 This is a simple Spring Boot web application designed to help users find their next ideal travel destination.
-The app features a homepage with a welcome message and a button that leads to a series of questions about travel preferences.
+The app features a login ans Registration Page, a homepage with a welcome message and a button that leads to a series of questions about travel preferences and finally a Summary Page with your answers of the questions and the ideal destination.

 ## Prerequisites